guynich/ten-vad/examples_onnx/README.md

 ### ctypes Implementation

-Example for using the high-performance ctypes wrapper:
+Example for using the ctypes wrapper:

 ```python
 import sys